 William Drummond (1617-1677) was a native of Scotland, who came to Virginia in 1637 as an indentured servant.
 Records indicate that as a young man he was involved in planning an insurrection, or at least the escape of, indentured servants off the plantations around Jamestown.
 He was given a public flogging and an additional year of servitude for his part.

 In later years he became an important and influential member of the community.
-He served as Justice of the Peace and High Sherriff of James City County.
-Sir William Berkeley sent Drummond to North Carolina in October 1664 to serve two years as the first governor of the new colony, but he served almost three years.
+He served as Justice of the Peace and High Sheriff of James City County.
+Sir William Berkeley sent Drummond to North Carolina in October of 1664 to serve two years as the first governor of the new colony, but he served almost three years.
 Drummond returned to Jamestown in 1667.
-In 1676 he was a burgess for James City County.
+In 1676, he was a Burgess for James City County.

 During Bacon's Rebellion, William Drummond was Nathaniel Bacon's ardent and enthusiastic suporter.

 "These men were not seeking social change or anything resembling democracy; they were conspiring to bring together by the action of the new assembly a variety of causes under the aegis of political reform...an insurrection against the dictatorial, incompetent, corrupt, and unprinicpled administration...of Governor Berkeley and his small clique of councilors and officials...."

 He held Jamestown for Bacon and, as a last resort, set fire to the town, with his own hand setting fire to his residence, one of the most prominent in the villiage, then carried off the public records as the town burned.

 But Sir William Berkeley got quick revenge.
 William Drummond was captured and brought before him.
 The vindictive old governor could not hide his satisfaction, "I am more glad to see you, Mr. Drummond, than any man in this colony!
 You shall be hanged in half and hour."